Don't Reach for the Stars: Rethinking Topology for Resilient Federated Learning: Methodology

 \subsection{Approximation by Agreement}

-To improve robustness in FL, we ideally want to incorporate only those client updates into aggregation that are well aligned with the desired target distribution.
-This means selecting an aggregation set consisting of client updates yielding a low prediction error, as previously described.
-However, since the target distribution may vary across clients, the optimal aggregation set becomes client-specific.
-Unlike traditional star-shaped topologies, P2P topologies allow each client to construct its own personalized aggregation set.
-Unfortunately, clients do not have access to the local data distributions of the other clients, nor can they observe their prediction errors during training, both of which are essential for accurately estimating the prediction error on the target distribution.
 What is available to client $i$ are: (1) its own locally trained model $h_i$, used as reference and representative of the local distribution, trained on data from $\mathcal{D}_i$, and (2) a local validation dataset $V_i = \{(x_k, y_k)\}_{k=1}^n$ drawn from a distribution $\mathcal{D}_{\text{val}} \approx \mathcal{D}_i$.
 Therefore, we need to reconsider the problem from another point of view.
 As previously described, a malfunctioning model will exhibit a higher prediction error on the target distribution compared to a model that was specifically optimized for it.
 This increased error manifests as a behavioral divergence between the two models when making predictions on the target domain.
-In particular, the corrupted model $h^m$ will tend to disagree with the optimal model $h^*$, which was trained to minimize error on that specific distribution.
-This disagreement indicates the presence of a prediction error apart from the irreducible error inherent to the task.
-Therefore, we can describe the relation as $\varepsilon_T(h(\tilde{\theta})) \sim \delta_{\mathcal{T}}(h(\theta^*), h(\tilde{\theta}))$, where $\delta_{\mathcal{T}}(h(\theta^*), h(\tilde{\theta}))$ denotes a disagreement in prediction of the two models on a target domain $\mathcal{T}$.
+In particular, the corrupted model $h(\tilde{\theta})$ will tend to disagree with the optimal model $h(\theta^*)$, which was trained to minimize error on that specific distribution.
+This disagreement indicates the presence of a prediction error apart from the irreducible error inherent to the task, such that: